Embotics/Scenarios/Foreign-Exchange-Rate-Sync/README.md

    d.
 Enter **Sync Forex** for the Name.

    e.
+Select the **Commander REST API** credential.

+   f.
 Enter **powershell.exe** for the Executable.

-   f.
+   g.
 Copy and paste the contents of the **commander_forex_sync.ps1** file into the Script Contents.

-   g.
+   h.
 Edit the Script Contents and set the **$baseCurrency** to the 3-digit currency code for the currency your billing data is received in.

-   h.
+   i.
 Set the **$convertToCurrency** to the 3-digit currency code for the currency you want to convert your billing data to.

-   i.
+   j.
 Set the **$targetCostModel** to the name of the Commander Cost Model related to the costs you wish to convert.

-   j.
+   k.
 Click Next and save the workflow.

  4. On the Command Workflow list, select the **Commander Forex Sync** workflow and select **Schedule > Schedule** at the bottom.
  5. Set the Frequency to **Daily** and select a Time.
 Click Next and save the schedule.